Our Coaching Programme starts kids on the path of learning Chess in a well-structured and positive learning environment.

 There are six key support mechanisms that we recommend to further accelerate students learning and confidence.

 The key tool we offer is a Chess Development Plan where we provide a road-map for kids to move from a beginner to becoming an Expert.

-We encourage Schools to start a School Chess Club.
+We encourage schools to start a School Chess Club.
 The more chess the kids play the more confidence they gain and the more they enjoy the game.
-The School Chess Club can be run by responsible students and overseen by a teacher.
+A school Chess Club can be run by responsible students and overseen by a teacher.
 The School Chess Club can be run at one or two lunch-times each week.

 The school would need to purchase some Chess Sets and possibly Chess Clocks.
 We recommend each class has two Chess Sets and the school has an additional 12-15 sets for their School Chess Club.
 Note that schools receive discounts for bulk equipment purchases.

-A great way for kids to practise what they have learnt is through Interschool Tournaments.
+A great way for kids to practise what they have learnt is through Cluster and Regionals Tournaments.
 We run several tournaments every term and the tournaments are fun, encouraging and non-confrontational.

-For stronger players, we encourage them to play in Sarapu Cup tournaments.
+For players passionate about their chess, we encourage them to play in Sarapu Cup tournaments.
 The Sarapu Cup events are individual events open to all held on Sunday afternoons every month.
 You can see a full list of the available Tournaments on our Upcoming Tournaments page.